orbit-love/github-actions-templates/Reddit/README.md

 2. Click "set up a workflow yourself" and call it reddit.yml - delete the content so it is blank.
 3. Copy the contents of [reddit.yml](reddit.yml) into your new workflow.
 4. Edit the items underneath line 11 to add your subreddits to watch.
-5. This automation requires credentials from Reddit to be added to your GitHub repository secrets.
-The Reddit account cannot have 2FA enabled.
-If yours has 2FA enabled, please create a new Reddit username without 2FA to use for the import.
+5. This automation requires credentials from Reddit to be added to your GitHub repository secrets.\*

    1. Head to your [Reddit App Preferences](https://www.reddit.com/prefs/apps/).
    2. Create a new app with the following settings:
       1. Name: `orbit-community-integration`